-The Bank operates a system of exposure limits to ensure the maintenance of an adequately diversified portfolio at any given point in time.
+The Bank operates a system of exposure limits to ensure an adequately diversified portfolio at any given point in time.
 The Bank manages credit risk at the global country exposure limit (combined sovereign-guaranteed and non-sovereign portfolios) by ensuring that in aggregate, the total exposure to any country does not exceed 15 percent of the Bank's total risk capital.
-This threshold and other determinants of country limit allocation are clearly spelt out in the Bank's capital adequacy framework.
+This threshold and other determinants of country limit are articulated in the Bank's capital adequacy framework.